smithlabcode/smurfseq_scripts/README.md

 determined based on what is required in the next script.

-In the next step we use an adaptation of a script originally due to ASDF.
+In the next step we use an adaptation of a script originally due to Timour et al. (Nat.
+Protocols, 2014).
+The script is run as follows:
 ```
 ./cnvAnalysis.R bin_counts.bed SampleName bins_5k_hg19_gc.txt bins_5k_hg19_exclude.txt
 ```
 The input file `bin_counts.bed` is the same as described above.
 The input file `bins_5k_hg19_gc.txt` is the GC content of each bin.
 The input `bins_5k_hg19_exclude.txt` is used to exclude certain parts of the genome that attract an unusual amount of reads.
 The format is simply the line numbers, in the corresponding bed file, of the bins to exclude from the CNV analysis.
-The first output is a PDF file `{SampleName}.5k.wg.nobad.pdf` for the CNV profile.
-In addition, two tables are saved: one table `{SampleName}.hg19.5k.nobad.varbin.data.txt` with the information (chromosome, genome position,  GC content, bin count, segmented value) for each bin, and the other table `{SampleName}.hg19.5k.nobad.varbin.short.txt` summerizing the breakpoints in the CNV profile.
+The first output is a PDF file `SampleName.pdf` for the CNV profile.
+In addition, two tables are
+saved: one table `SampleName.data.txt` with the information (chromosome, genome position, GC content, bin count, segmented value) for each bin, and the other table `SampleName.short.txt` summerizing the breakpoints in the CNV profile.

 ## Simulating SMURF-seq reads for evaluating mappers